Drewbie345/okcoders/JS/javascriptActivityReview.md

 ````
   * What would be alerted if the color variable was 'blue'?
   * What would be alerted if the color variable was 'yellow'?
-  * add an if/else statement so that a string will be alerted no matter what the color is.
+  * Add an if/else statement so that a string will be alerted no matter what the color is picked.

 2. Consider the following if/else if statement...